Anglo-Saxons in Genghis Khan's Destiny

 Tygda, a village in the Magdagachi district of the Amur Region – OE. tigde "receiver, partner".

-This strip of place names stretches along the border of the forest and steppe and, evidently, marks a convenient route for moving eastward.
-Russia's conquest of Siberia in the 17th cent occurred surprisingly very quickly.
+This strip of place names marks a convenient route for moving eastward.
+Russia's conquest of Siberia in the 17th century occurred surprisingly very quickly.
 After the campaign of Yermak Timofeyevich, only eleven years passed but the city of Tomsk was laid almost two thousand kilometers from the Urals.
-Overcoming such a distance off-road would be absolutely impossible without the use of waterways, but the rivers flow here mainly in the meridional direction.
+Overcoming such a distance off-road would be impossible without using waterways, but the rivers flow here mainly in the meridional direction.
 The roads between Anglo-Saxon-based settlements have greatly simplified the moving and the settlements provided the possibility of resting and preparation of food.
-After 50 years the first jails of Transbaikalia were laid on the site of already existing settlements such as the cities Chita and Nerchinsk at present.
+After 50 years the first jails of Transbaikalia were laid on the site of existing settlements such as the cities of Chita and Nerchinsk.

 Anglo-Saxon pioneers had much more difficulties than Russian Cossacks had, and their advance to Baikal could last several centuries.
-In each newly created town, migrants left a small garrison, which eventually was dissolved among the later Turkic population.
+In each newly created town, migrants left a small garrison, dissolved among the later Turkic population.
 Given the speed of movement, it can be assumed that the Anglo-Saxons could have appeared in Transbaikalia shortly before the wars of Genghis Khan, who had the name Temujin (Temuchin) at his birth.
-In this territory, there is a clearly seen cluster of Anglo-Saxon place names, so the core of the Anglo-Saxon tribe was concentrated just here.
+There is a clear cluster of Anglo-Saxon place names in this territory corresponding to Dauriya, so the core of the Anglo-Saxon tribe was concentrated here.
 It can be associated with local folk Merkit of Chinese sources.
 Of course, this was not the self-name of the newcomers.
 The Anglo-Saxons retained their European look, therefore they had appearance sharply differed from the local Mongoloids.
-The historical truth about the personality of Genghis Khan can be restored using the following sources:
+Thus, there is reason to look for clues to the identity of Genghis Khan in the Anglo-Saxon environment.
+For this, we use the following sources:

-1. The extensive work of the Persian writer Rashid-ad-din having compiled at the beginning of the 14th century on the basis of the official Mongolian tradition and the stories of the guardians of Mongolian antiquity.
+1. The extensive work of the doctor and vizier of the Mongol II-khans of Persia Rashid-ad-Din was compiled at the beginning of the 14th century and based on the official Mongolian tradition and the stories of the guardians of Mongolian antiquity.

-2. The Secret History of the Mongols, having written down in the 13th century in Mongolia and made public in the 14th century in China.
+2. The Secret History of the Mongols, written in the 13th century in Mongolia and published in the 14th century in China.

-3. The official history of the Mongol dynasty having compiled in the XIV century in Chinese.
+3. The official history of the Mongol dynasty, compiled in the XIV century in Chinese.

 … Genghis's father, Esugaibaatur, hunting with a falcon near the Onan River, saw a man from the Merki clan, named Ekecheledu, who was carrying a wife he had taken from the Olkhune clan.
 Yesugaibaatur, seeing that the woman was a beauty, immediately went home and returned again with his elder brother Nekuntaytsy and younger Daritayotchigin.